Ankush-Sharma-K/Devops/Linux/Interview Questions.md

 *Asks for the password.
 *Less suitable to use in scripts.

-# 3)Is it possible to reset the password of a User in Linux?
+# 3) Is it possible to restore the old password of a User in Linux?
+Or
+## You have access to a linux machine can you recover the passwords of all users on that machine.
 All passwords are stored in encrypted form at:
 ```bash
 /etc/shadow